course-details-portlet

 About the assessment:

 Written report with abstract in Norwegian and English.
-The report must be signed by all group members and uploaded before deadline to be evaluated.
+The report must be signed by all group members and uploaded before the deadline to be evaluated.
 Additionally, an oral presentation of the project is required.
 From this, the examiners may calibrate the preliminary grade from the written project +/- one grade, and the official grade is decided.
-Anyhow, the students must pass written report (better than F) to meet for oral presentation.
+Anyhow, the students must pass a written report (better than F) to meet for the oral presentation.
 Two examiners evaluate each project, and at least one is an external examiner.
-At the start of the semester, more guidelines about the course is presented on Blackboard.
+At the start of the semester, more guidelines about the course are presented on Blackboard.

 About continuation:

 If the bachelor course is not passed, the students may perform an improved thesis by the end of the next semester as a re-sit.
 In this case, 5 hours of tutoring is offered.
-Later, the students must carry out a new bachelor project according to ordinary rules in the course description at the time for re-sit.
+Later, the students must carry out a new bachelor project according to ordinary rules in the course description at the time of re-sit.

 Specific conditions